Logo ESPAÑOL

 Olive Ridley Tortuga golfina Lepidochelys olivacea

 In the early 1990’s, a connection between Loggerhead turtles off the Pacific coast of the peninsula and those in the waters of Japan and the South China Sea was scientifically established.
 After an ID tag from a dead Loggerhead that had been marked off Baja California was recovered by a fisherman in Japan, scientists set out to confirm a long-held theory of a connection.
-In 1996 Grupo Tortuguero researcher J. Nichols was the first to successfully track a mature female Loggerhead named Adelita using a satellite transmitter attached to her shell as she traveled almost directly from Baja to Japan.
+In 1996 researcher Wallace J. Nichols was the first to successfully track a mature female Loggerhead named Adelita using a satellite transmitter attached to her shell as she traveled almost directly from Baja to Japan.
 Since then, several other mature female turtles have been tracked and this data, along with DNA evidence, has proven that Loggerheads born on the beaches of Japan (as well as other Asian countries) migrate about 5,600 miles across the Pacific to spend their adolescence along the Baja California peninsula and then as adults return to remain in their natal waters where they will mate and nest.
 For more information, visit The Remarkable Journey of Adelita, the Loggerhead Sea Turtle.

 Turtle cave painting